shepherliu/bzzwikimirror/README.md

     3. for the smart contract owner, we can use "add" and "delete" function to add reference we got from the docker command to expand the wiki items.

-8. we make a demo video on  https://www.youtube.com/watch?v=C6uQgeA_VPw
+8. we make demo videos on https://www.youtube.com/watch?v=C6uQgeA_VPw and simple search dapp https://www.youtube.com/watch?v=mnjU3PXkUBk

 *Tips When You Use This Docker Image: